kstenerud/concise-encoding/cbe-specification.md

 #### Fixed Width

-Fixed width integers are stored unsigned in widths of 8, 16, 32, and 64 bits (stored in little endian byte order).
+Fixed width integers are stored unsigned in widths of 8, 16, 32, and 64 bits (in little endian byte order).
 The sign is encoded in the type field.

     [type] [byte 1 (low)] ... [byte x (high)]

 #### Variable width

 Variable width integers are encoded as blocks of little endian ordered bytes with a length header.
-The header is encoded as an [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128), denoting how many bytes of integer data follows.
+The length header is encoded as an [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128), denoting how many bytes of integer data follows.
 The sign is encoded in the type field.

     [type] [length] [byte 1 (low)] ... [byte x (high)]